nihilux-org/roon-web-stack/README.md

 As a reminder, this is how to enable an extension in `roon` settings:

 <img style="max-width: 800px;" alt="Application first launch, without extension being enabled in roon settings" src="./doc/images/enable-in-roon-extension-settings.png">

-### roon-extension-manager

-I'm thinking about making this app available via [roon extension manager](https://github.com/TheAppgineer/roon-extension-manager/wiki).
-This would ease the setup needed to run this app.
-The bug regarding `armv7` support in `node alpine-lts` images is blocking, as support for `armv7` is one of the requirements of [roon extension manager](https://github.com/TheAppgineer/roon-extension-manager/wiki).
-I also need to implement the `roon-extension-generator` part.
-No ETA, help is welcome, as always.

 ## How to build it from source